DETAILED ACTION

 Both (1) and (2) should be satisfied.

-Hence, neither the specification nor the art describes the structure feature of knockout mutations in one or more FAD2 gene copies within a sequence having at least 90% identity to SEQ ID NO: 1, 2 or 3, is sufficiently associated to 25% increase in oleic acid and 30% decrease in linolenic acid in mutant Brassica plants as compared to that of wild type Brassica plants.
+Hence, neither the specification nor the art describes the structure feature of knockout mutations in two or more FAD2 gene copies within a sequence having at least 90% identity to SEQ ID NO: 1, 2 or 3, is sufficiently associated to 25% increase in oleic acid and 30% decrease in linolenic acid in mutant Brassica plants as compared to that of wild type Brassica plants.

 Regarding the description of a representative number of species, the only examples of higher than 25% increase in oleic acid and 30% decrease in linolenic acid are that at the very least, (1) the knockout of SEQ ID NO: 2 requires to be homozygote, plus (2) the knockout of SEQ ID NO: 1 AND SEQ ID NO: 3 require to be at least heterozygote.

-There is no example of knockout mutations in one or more FAD2 gene copies within a sequence having at least 90% identity to SEQ ID NO: 1, 2 or 3, is associated to 25% increase in oleic acid and 30% decrease in linolenic acid.
+There is no example of knockout mutations in two or more FAD2 gene copies within a sequence having at least 90% identity to SEQ ID NO: 1, 2 or 3, is associated to 25% increase in oleic acid and 30% decrease in linolenic acid.
 The claimed number is extremely large and heterologous in structure.

 Therefore, the application has not met either of the two elements of the written description requirement as set forth in the court’s decision in Eli Lilly, and has not shown her/his possession of the claimed genus at the time of the application.